 For Immediate Release:

-Conductive Education Center of Orlando (CECO) Ushers in New Era of Transformative Programming for Individuals with Disabilities with New Executive Director
+Conductive Education Center of Orlando (CECO) Ushers in New Era with Promotion of New Executive Director

 The Conductive Education Center of Orlando (2021)- An imaginative nonprofit center for children and adults with neurological motor disabilities, the Conductive Education Center of Orlando (CECO), is proud to be announce the promotion of Krisztina Weiszhaupt to Executive Director of the organization.

-“After a long search to find the best fit for someone to run the organization, it became increasingly clear that the right leader was here all along.
-The quality and success of our programs and center are recognized throughout the world.
-I am confident you will find, under her ongoing leadership, that CECO will continue to grow and flourish as we accomplish new things together in her more than capable hands,” says Joe Raymond, CECO Parent, Founder, and Chairman of the Board.
+“The quality and success of our programs and center are recognized throughout the world.
+I am confident you will find, under [Weiszhaupt’s] ongoing leadership, that CECO will continue to grow and flourish as we accomplish new things together in her more than capable hands,” says Joe Raymond, CECO Parent, Founder, and Chairman of the Board.

-Weiszhaupt’s more than seven-year tenure as Programs Director at the Conductive Education Center of Orlando (CECO) has included many accomplishments and revolutionary developments in the way Conductive Education programming serves populations of individuals with neurological motor disabilities.
-Through her driven and innovative leadership, CECO has accomplished programmatic developments previously thought to be impossible- including the recent development of a fully Virtual Conductive Education Program, expanding center impact beyond just the Central Florida community.

-“It is an honor to serve families as an Executive Director, and I look forward to continuing to serve families, students, and participants with the support of CECO’s talented staff,” says Weiszhaupt, who’s dedication to CECO’s success has seen the creation of a wide range of programs serving populations of all ages and abilities- expanding organizational impact and driving change here in the Central Florida community and beyond.

-CECO, now in its 21st year of operation, provides unique Conductive Education programming to hundreds of families with children and adults with neurological motor disabilities, like Cerebral palsy and spina bifida.
-Through eight diverse programs, including a new Virtual Conductive Education program and a new Virtual ESE Tutoring Program, CECO continues to expand to serve more participants of all ages with each passing year.
-Conductive Education is a unique modality of education originating in Hungary that combines physical, social, and cognitive educational modalities to maximize impact and inspire increased independence.
+CECO, now in its 21st year of operation, provides Conductive Education based programming to hundreds of families with children and adults with neurological motor disabilities, like Cerebral palsy and spina bifida.
+Through eight diverse programs, including a new Virtual Conductive Education program, CECO continues to expand to serve more participants of all ages with each passing year.

 If you’d like to learn more about how you can support CECO’s impact here in our community, contact CECO’s Director of Development, Sophie Granville, at sgranville@ceco.org.
 Visit us online at www.ceco.org or visit our Facebook page for more information.